cpwhidden/LinuxServerReview/README.md

 8.  catalog user in PostgreSQL created
 9.  git installed
 10. Catalog project reprogrammed to use PostgreSQL
 11. Various fixes for getting Catalog project working on Ubuntu.
-Apache configuration file set to run application as user catalog.
+Apache configuration file set to run application as user named catalog.
 12.  fail2ban installed to block IP address that repeatedly fail login
 13.  cron-apt installed to automatically update packages and configured to run weekly
 14.  glances installed to monitor server activity